sbmlteam/libsbml/README.txt

 --------------------------------------
-4. Building on Windows with Visual C++
+4. BUILDING ON WINDOWS WITH VISUAL C++
 --------------------------------------

 The Windows distributions of libSBML come in the form of both